-We provide a broad and rigorous curriculum, including field, laboratory, classroom, and research experiences to best prepare our majors for a broad range of geoscience-related career opportunities.
-A Bachelor of Science in Geology with an Environmental emphasis is offered, as well as the traditional Geology degree.
-A minor is also offered.
+The curriculum develops the whole student through rigorous, project-based activities that include field, laboratory, classroom, and research experiences to best prepare students for a broad range of geoscience-related career opportunities.
+The program offers a Bachelor of Science in geology with either an environmental emphasis or a traditional geology degree, as well as a geology minor.

 Why Study Geology at Grand Valley?

-- Our students frequently attend and/or present their work at national, regional, or state professional meetings.
+- Students routinely attend and/or present their work at national,

 Location & Format